 Crisis Training Institute

-Our professional team members have an average of 20 years of experience in the fields of mental health, crisis management, and disaster crisis outreach.
-The team’s collective background includes clinical research, management, and education as well as psychiatric nursing, emergency room, disaster response, and mobile crisis experience.
-Our training programs meet the strict standards of The Joint Commission and the Occupational Safety and Health Administration.
+Our professional team members are experienced in the fields of mental health, crisis management, education, drug and alcohol, and behavioral health outreach.
+The team’s collective background includes clinical management and education as well as psychiatric nursing, intellectual disability, behavioral health response, and crisis experience, including phone, mobile, walk-in, and residential.

 Our Track Record

 Our programs have been implemented at UPMC hospitals, including Western Psychiatric Institute and Clinic of UPMC, and at other hospitals including Tennessee Department of Mental Health and Substance Abuse Services, Watson Institute, Indiana Regional Medical Center, Sibley Memorial Hospital, and Children's Hospital of Chicago.

 To learn more about Crisis Training Institute programs or to discuss our training options, please call 412-864-5048.